thymea/thymos/README.md

 If you can't or don't want to use Nix then you'll need to download the following tools manually ->
     - `zig` - To compile the kernel itself.
 It's written in Zig obviously
-    - `nasm` - Assembler since some things are written in x86 assembly ('Twas unavoidable sadly)
     - `qemu` - For emulating the OS to rapidly test it duh
-    - `gcc` - To use makefiles for compiling Limine binaries
+    - `gcc` - To use makefiles and for compiling Limine binaries
     - `wget` - For fetching dependencies e.g. `ssfn.h`
     - `xorriso` - For creating the ISO